msanders/cider/README.md

 ## Configuration

 All configuration files are stored in the `~/.cider` directory as JSON.
-E.g., here's an example bootstrap file:
+E.g., here’s an example bootstrap file:

     {
         "after-scripts": [